 In 2010 I purchased the first Samsung Galaxy S; it was far superior to any phone I had ever owned, and I continued to upgrade to the latest version until 2013 when, for the hell of it, I tried the iPhone 5.
 After using the iPhone for 30 days, I returned it and went back to Samsung.
 Google Maps wasn’t working, the camera wasn’t nearly as good as the Galaxy’s, and I couldn’t customize the iPhone to my liking.
 More importantly, it was never able to sync up in real-time with my Gmail work account.

 Last Friday I decided to upgrade my Samsung S7 Edge.
 So naturally I pre-ordered the iPhone 8 without even being able to hold one in my hand.
 By the time this article gets published I will have had my new iPhone for a few days.
 So why would someone in tech marketing order the iPhone when it was met with such hate four years ago?
-Because my Samsung Galaxy S7 Edge starting giving me massive problems after owning it for 8 months, and the research I did comparing the iPhone 8 to the S8 left me with one lasting impression: iPhone has finally beaten Samsung in the quality department (at least in my opinion).
+Because my Samsung Galaxy S7 Edge started giving me massive problems after owning it for eight months, and the research I did comparing the iPhone 8 to the S8 left me with one lasting impression: iPhone has finally beaten Samsung in the quality department (at least in my opinion).

 Power, Give Me Power!

 Simply put, the iPhone 8 has the most powerful processor ever seen in a phone, the A11 Bionic processor.
 This means the phone’s CPU is not going to piss me off by being prone to slowness and freezing.
 An article published in PC Mag calls the Samsung’s Snapdragon 835-powered S8 a “midrange device” compared to the powerful A11 Bionic in the iPhone.
 I will be using the same phone for work and personal use.
-And because I work for a tech-forward digital marketing agency, i knew I needed a phone that wouldn’t crap its pants.
+And because I work for a tech-forward digital marketing agency, I knew I needed a phone that wouldn’t crap its pants.
 I tried installing Slack on my Samsung Galaxy S7 and the damn thing kept freezing while colleagues reported zero problems using Slack on their iPhone 7.
 Also, because I need to reply to clients in a timely manner, I need a powerful mobile device to store my Google docs and quickly load them into outgoing emails.
 The A11 Bionic processor is stronger than any past iPhone or tablet to ever exist, and this factor alongside Snapdragon’s blah 835 S8 reviews were reasons enough for me to switch to the other side of the force.

 I Don’t Care About Resolution Pixel Density